Understanding the Support SDK

 Contact us, Contact Zendesk - Submit a ticket.

 Help Center - A self-service platform by Zendesk Guide consisting of a knowledge base and an online community.
 The SDK lets users access the knowledge base.
 Learn more on the product page.

 Request - A request by an end user for support.
 The term is interchangeable with "ticket".
 The request is handled by your customer service team using Zendesk Support.
 Learn more on the product page.

 The Support SDK is written in Swift and Objective-C.

-The current version of the Support SDK is compatible with Swift 4.0 and higher.
+The current version of the Support SDK is compatible with Swift 5.2.2 or higher and XCode 11.4 or higher.
 It can also be used in Objective-C apps.